• Skip to primary navigation

 Serve this right out of the oven while hot, ok so not piping hot, but really warm.

-bread and cheese dip
+Bread and cheese dip.

 Thank you for stopping by the One Hot Oven blog.
-Please leave a comment to say Hello or just let me know what you are baking these days.
+Please leave a comment to say hello or tell me what you are baking these days; I always love hearing from fellow bakers.Have any questions or want to chat about the recipe?
+Please visit my about page for information, and I’ll be happy to help!

 About Jere’